fountainhead-cash/bitserve/README.md

 You can configure the service with .env, just copy .env.example to .env and edit it to match your system.

+To disable the ratelimit set `ratelimit_disabled=1`, and to increase or decrease the requests per minute allowed modify `ratelimit_requests`

 # Join the Community

 - Chat: Join fountainhead.cash Telegram channel, ask questions, share your projects, etc. [Open chat](http://t.me/fountainheadcash)